Bagansiapiapi: Fishing Town

 The fishing industry started with the first wave of Chinese immigrants, attracted to the area by the availability of abundant fishing.
 The town's heyday came under the jurisdiction of the Dutch East Indies, around 1930, when the fisheries produced 300,000 tons of fish per year.
 The annual production has fallen since, being particularly affected by a collapse of fish numbers since the 1970s, by which time over 800 trawlers based in the town were fishing the Shunda Shelf.
 The trawling ban in Indonesian waters, introduced in 1980, has had a significant effect on the economy of the town.

 However, the nickname Bagansiapiapi as a fish town over time are faded.
 If previously natural factors that make it so known as a fish producer, later it is known that natural factors are also causing the fading gradually because the coast around Bagansiapiapi experience siltation and narrow by the sediment of mud brought water Rokan River.
 Bagansiapiapi was also famous as the largest traditional shipyard in Indonesia before independence.
 Bagansiapiapi's made boats are capable of penetrating various types of marine characteristics so that they are also used in Java, Nusa Tenggara, and Maluku.
 Outside the country, his work attracted fishermen in Sri Lanka, India, even America.

 Bagansiapiapi boats production meet demand from the smallest of about three-four tons to 300 tons.
 Shipyards mushroomed in the era of the 1940s until the mid-1980s.
 In its heyday, the name of Bagansiapiapi was more famous than Pekanbaru and Riau Province.
 But now the business is dead and suspended because of the limitations of wood raw materials and a series of Act About Forestry.
 The law states that the central government has full authority to determine the division of forest areas.
 As a result, the locally dominated wood-searchers, no longer able to cut timber to sell it to shipyard entrepreneurs.

 Demographics

-As 2013 census, population of Bagansiapiapi city is 73,360.
+At the 2013 census, the population of Bagansiapiapi city was 73,360.
 Majority ethnic group of the city are the Chinese with large minority Malay population, while the Minangkabau and Batak are the remainder.

 As for Religion, Buddhism and Chinese religion (including Taoism and Confucianism) are the major religions in the city, while Islam and Christianity are minority religions.